rulerhao/PracticeOOPLesson/README.md

 1. One is made the original engineer get a computer science license.
 2. The other way is to hire new engineers who have computer science licenses.

-#### Note
+#### My comment
 Alright, that's it.
 For all of the above, I try to write as abstract as possible so that you can code it in your way.
 Don't need to be afraid to make mistakes.
-Because any wrong way may not be that wrong in software development.
-As I said, feel free to ask me at any time.
+Feel free to ask me at any time.